Bobcats Spotted Roaming Around Westford Neighborhood

 A few miles away, Dawn Gillogly’s security camera spotted a bobcat in her driveway as it appeared to be chasing something under her car.

 Naturalist Marjorie Rines at the Massachusetts Audubon Society say sighting like these are pretty rare.
-“These people are extraordinarily lucky.”
+“These people are extraordinarily lucky,” she said.

 Rines says bobcats generally avoid people, and most sighting come from security or wildlife cameras.
-“I’ve been a very active naturalist for 30 years and I’ve never seen a bobcat.”
+“I’ve been a very active naturalist for 30 years and I’ve never seen a bobcat,” she said.

 You must log in to post a comment.